Four Corners Eye Clinic is committed to providing outstanding, comprehensive eyecare in a compassionate, professional

 Satellite Office Cortez Location 22 S Beech St Cortez, CO 81321 Phone: (970) 259-2202 Monday–Friday: 8 a.m.–5 p.m.

 Satellite Office Pagosa Springs Location 190 Talisman Dr Pagosa Springs, CO 81147 Phone: (970) 259-2202 Monday–Friday: 8 a.m.–5 p.m.

 Satellite Office Aztec Location 121 S Main Ave Aztec, NM 87410 Phone: (970) 259-2202 Monday–Friday: 8 a.m.–5 p.m.

 Diabetic Eye Care

 If you have diabetes, you know that effective management is key to preventing numerous potential complications.
-New Mexico, Arizona, Utah, and Colorado diabetes patients trust Four Corners Eye Clinic offers diabetic eye care in Colorado and New Mexico tailored to the patient’s unique needs and concerns.
+Patients from New Mexico, Arizona, Utah, and Colorado with diabetes trust Four Corners Eye Clinic offers diabetic eye care in Colorado and New Mexico tailored to the patient’s unique needs and concerns.
 We have the diagnostic tools and professional experience to help keep your eyes their healthiest.

 How Can Diabetes Affect the Eyes?

 Although diabetes begins when the body cannot effectively process sugar, it’s ultimately an illness that can have systemic complications, especially when it goes untreated.
 Uncontrolled high blood sugar can affect the blood vessels in your eyes, leading to a condition called diabetic retinopathy — damage to the retina that’s directly related to diabetes.

 Over time, diabetic retinopathy can worsen, causing permanent damage to the eye and even loss of vision.
 This occurs when blood vessels on the surface of the retina break and pull the retina away from its normal position.
 Called retinal detachment, this is a serious condition that requires medical attention.